 ELs who are year one in U.S. schools are excluded from accountability performance calculations.
-ELs who are in their second year in U.S. schools are included in accountability for 2019.
-ELs who are in their second year in U.S. schools are included in the STAAR component using the EL performance measure.
-ELs who are in their second year in U.S. schools who have a parental denial for EL services do not receive an EL performance measure.
-STAAR Alternate 2 assessment results are included regardless of an EL's years in U.S. schools.
+Due to changes to the TELPAS, Texas requested a waiver from the U.S. Department of Education to exclude EL students who are year two in U.S. schools from 2018 performance calculations.
+If granted, ELs who are in their second year in U.S. schools will be included in accountability for 2019 and beyond.
+If denied, ELs who are in their second year in U.S. schools will be included in accountability for 2018.
+STAAR Alternate 2 assessment results will be included regardless of an EL's years in U.S. schools.